Bishop Auckland: Nearby villages

 The nearby village of Escomb is home to a complete Anglo-Saxon church.
 It is believed the church was built between the years 670 and 690.
 Much of the stone used to construct the church came from the nearby Roman fort at Binchester, with some stones having Roman markings on them.
 The church is a Grade I listed structure.

 St Andrew's church located in the adjoining village of South Church is the largest church in County Durham and a Grade I listed building.
 The church was built in the thirteenth century and acted as a collegiate church.

 Sport

 Bishop Auckland is famous for its amateur football team, Bishop Auckland F.C., which won the FA Amateur Cup a record 10 times in the Trophy's 80-year history, having appeared in the Final on 18 occasions.

-Bishop Auckland Football Club also helped out Manchester United after the Munich Air Crash in 1958 by donating three of their players, Derek Lewin, Bob Hardisty and Warren Bradley.
+Bishop Auckland Football Club also helped out Manchester United after the Munich air disaster in 1958 by donating three of their players, Derek Lewin, Bob Hardisty and Warren Bradley.
 In return in 1996, Manchester United played a friendly against Bishop Auckland to help raise money when the club was threatened with bankruptcy after a member of a rival team sued over an injury.
 In 2007 Manchester United donated floodlights to Bishop Auckland Football Club, which the club has added to their new ground, Heritage Park.
 These floodlights have subsequently been upgraded to LED.